Neutrinoless $\beta\beta$-Decay in DCEQTDA: Introduction

 \section{Introduction}

-If the driving mechanism of the $0\nu\b\b$-decay is through the exchange of a left-handed light neutrino of Majorana type, which is forbidden in the Standard Model, its detection will allow us to find the effective mass of the neutrino $\langle m_ {\nu}\rangle$, provided we know the nuclear matrix element (NME) $M^{0\nu}$, since the decay amplitude is proportional to $|\langle m_ {\nu}\rangle M^{0\nu}|^2$.
+If the driving mechanism of the $0\nu\b\b$-decay is through the exchange of a left-handed light neutrino of Majorana type, which is forbidden in the Standard Model, its detection will allow us to find the effective mass of the neutrino $\langle m_ {\nu}\rangle$, provided we know the nuclear matrix element (NME) $M^{0\nu}$, since the decay { amplitude} { rate} is proportional to $\vert \langle m_{\nu} \rangle M^{0\nu} \vert^2 $.

-These NMEs are calculated using different nuclear models, and there are no experimental data or model-independent sum rule to corroborate their calculated values.
+These NMEs are calculated using different nuclear models, and there are no experimental data or model-independent sum rules to corroborate their calculated values.
 As a consequence, a large scatter in the results (up to factors of three) has emerged.

 Strictly speaking, despite the enormous efforts invested in these calculations, we are still not entirely sure of the order of magnitude of the NMEs $M^{0\nu}$\cite{Bra21}.
-We also do not know what is the total transition intensity of the $0\nu\b\b$-decay, and what is the proportion of it that ends in the ground state.
+We also do not know what is the total transition intensity of the $0\nu\b\b$-decay, and what is the proportion of it that ends into the ground state.
 We will try to give an answer to these questions.

-We know this only for the double Gamow-Teller (DGT) operator from the work of Auerbach \etal \cite{Zhe89,Aue89,Aue18,Aue18a}, but not for $M^{0\nu}$.
+We know this only for the double Gamow-Teller operator from the work of Auerbach \etal \cite{Zhe89,Aue89,Aue18,Aue18a}, but not for $M^{0\nu}$.

-In recent years much attention is being paid to $\b\b$-decays to excited states in final nuclei, and there are several large underground experiments operating for detection of $\langle m_{\nu}\rangle$, such as the GERDA and MAJORANA searchs in $^{76}$Ge~\cite{Agos20,Arn21}.
+In recent years much attention has been paid to $\b\b$-decays to excited states in final nuclei, operating several large underground experiments, such as the GERDA \cite{Agos20}, MAJORANA \cite{Arn21}, and LEGEND \cite{LEGEND} searches in $^{76}$Ge, the first two of which have already been completed.

 On the other hand, the NUMEN heavy ion multidetector, designed for a complementary approach to $0\nu\b\b$ NMEs, is currently taking data \cite{Len19,Cav20,Fin20,Ago20,Cap20}.
-Theoretical comparisons have been made \cite{Shi18,Men18,San18,San20} between the $0\nu\b\b$ NME and the DGT transition to the to the ground state of the final nucleus, where a very small portion of the total strength is found.
+Theoretical comparisons have been made \cite{Shi18,Men18,San18,San20} between the $0\nu\b\b$ NME and the double Gamow-Teller transition to the ground state of the final nucleus, where a very small portion of the total strength is found.